-In PostgreSQL terminology, recovery is the process of starting a PostgreSQL instance using an existing backup.
-The PostgreSQL recovery mechanism is very solid and rich.
-It also supports point-in-time recovery (PITR), which allows you to restore a given cluster up to any point in time, from the first available backup in your catalog to the last archived WAL.
-(The WAL archive is mandatory in this case.)
+In PostgreSQL, recovery refers to the process of starting an instance from an existing physical backup.
+PostgreSQL's recovery system is robust and feature-rich, supporting Point-In-Time Recovery (PITR)-the ability to restore a cluster to any specific moment, from the earliest available backup to the latest archived WAL file.

+A valid WAL archive is required to perform PITR.

-In EDB Postgres for Kubernetes, you can't perform recovery in place on an existing cluster.
-Recovery is instead a way to bootstrap a new Postgres cluster starting from an available physical backup.
+In EDB Postgres for Kubernetes, recovery is not performed in-place on an existing cluster.
+Instead, it is used to bootstrap a new cluster from a physical backup.

-For details on the bootstrap stanza, see Bootstrap.
+For more details on configuring the bootstrap stanza, refer to Bootstrap.